-Activities Guides: Activities Guides use individual and group Activities to apply the module’s concepts to practice.
-Some Activities steer teams through the process of designing specific elements for their own programs, such as a target population, a data collection plan, and an approach to facilitating participant success.*
+Activities Guides: Guides can be used individually or in a group to apply the module’s concepts to practice.
+Some activities steer teams through the process of designing specific elements for their own programs, such as evaluating a target population, data collection plans, and approaches to facilitate participant success.*

 Additional Resources: Links to relevant research, policy guides, program examples, and websites are provided for each instructional module.
 These resources serve both to deepen users’ learning experience and connect them to the community of mental health courts and associations around the country.

-* The video case study of the Bonneville County (ID) Mental Health Court team, featured in most of the instructional modules, is used to show how a real mental health court team does its work.
-The Bonneville team is not intended as an ideal model; for example, some will note that its team meetings do not include defense attorneys.
-This curriculum does not endorse excluding defense counsel from team meetings, but presents it as a reality in many jurisdictions given limited resources and as an issue worthy of discussion for jurisdictions operating or interested in developing mental health court programs.
+*The video case study of the Bonneville County (ID) Mental Health Court team featured in several modules is used as an example of how a real mental health court team performs.
+The Bonneville team is not intended as an ideal model, as their team meetings do not include defense attorneys.
+While this curriculum does not endorse excluding defense counsel’s involvement, it is a reality for many jurisdictions with limited resources and opens a discussion about the flexibility of the program’s implementation.

 Supporting Materials for All Users

 User Guide: All curriculum users should read this guide, which provides detailed instructions on how to use the curriculum.
 To learn more, click here.

 Webinar: This webinar features a tour of the curriculum and a presentation by a pilot site coordinator on her state’s experience using it.
 To learn more, click here.